Mars-Zero/SignLanguageTranslator/README.md

 - Iterates through all the files saved in the folder using a classification list, leveraging a function from the AI model to classify each image.
 The highest-probability prediction (usually the first result) is appended to the list.
 - The results are concatenated and formatted into a string, which is then passed to the `call_openai_model` function from the AI module to generate a translation.
 - Returns the content of the translation in JSON format.

-### Translation Workflow
-1. Open the app.
-2. Tap **Start Translation** to begin.
-3. The app captures images periodically and sends them to the backend for processing.
-4. Tap **Stop Translation** to end the process.
-5. View the translation result displayed on the screen.